aurelsahiti/Exploratory-Data-Analysis-on-Crimes-in-Los-Angeles/README.md

 </p>

 A weak correlation (≈ 0.01) exists between **Victim Age** and other numerical attributes such as `DR_NO`.
-This confirms that **crime type and location** — rather than numeric identifiers — are stronger predictors of criminal patterns.
+This confirms that **crime type and location**, rather than numeric identifiers, are stronger predictors of criminal patterns.

 ---